Click here to view David's resume

 Based on this type of creative and unique lawyering, in 2010, he was one of eight finalists in the country for best white-collar criminal lawyer in the country by Chambers & Partners, which quoted market sources saying that David is "the whole package," and "a creative, courageous and tenacious courtroom advocate."
 And he was named to that very prestigious short list of 8 best white-collar criminal defense lawyers again in 2011 (he was the only lawyer listed not from a large firm).
 The 2012 Chambers said this: "David Markus received strong praise from peers and clients alike, who describe him as 'a legal genius and brilliant strategist with a great demeanor.'"
-And in 2013, Chambers & Partners described David as a "wickedly smart and a terrific trial lawyer. ...
+Last year, Chambers & Partners described David as a "wickedly smart and a terrific trial lawyer. ...
 Clients

 say that he is 'thrilling' to watch in court and that 'his passion

 The Daily Business Review has recognized David's lawyering by naming him as a finalist 5 different times for Best Criminal Lawyer in Miami.
 The district judges in the Southern District of Florida presented him with the Eugene Spellman Criminal Justice Act Award in 2013.